 What do they like?
 What don’t they like?
 How do they approach this or that?
 Where do you come in?
 Where do you become essential to them?
 How do you make sure you’re there every step of the way to funnel them into leads and then into conversions?

-In the next post in this series of 20+ Ways To Grow Your Blog In 2017, I’ll add more and I’ll cover these basics in more depth and detail in future Blogelina posts.
+In Part Two in this series of 20+ Ways To Grow Your Blog In 2017, I’ll add more and I’ll cover these basics in more depth and detail in future Blogelina posts.

 Is there one you want to know more about?
 Share your own tips in the comments, and I might feature it a future post!